codemagic-ci-cd/cli-tools/docs/google-play/get-latest-build-number.md

 ##### `--credentials=GCLOUD_SERVICE_ACCOUNT_CREDENTIALS`

-Gcloud service account creedentials with `JSON` key type to access Google Play Developer API.
+Gcloud service account credentials with `JSON` key type to access Google Play Developer API.
 If not given, the value will be checked from environment variable `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS`.
 Alternatively to entering CREDENTIALS in plaintext, it may also be specified using a `@env:` prefix followed by a environment variable name, or `@file:` prefix followed by a path to the file containing the value.
 Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from file at `<file_path>`.
 ##### `--log-api-calls`